kaelzhang/skema/doc/apis.md

 - How we should manage the value:
   - **validate**
   - **set**
 - And how we should deal with it if it is a member of an object or an array.
 The following configurations do not have any effects if we test against the type alone.
-And we will talk about these descriptors later with [`shape()`](#shape)
+And we will talk about these descriptors later with [shape definition](./shape.md)
   - **when**
   - **default**
+  - **optional**
   - **enumerable**
   - **writable**